 Black Knobbed Map Turtle’s Lifespan

 These species are long linked.
-With proper care, members of the species Graptemys nigrinoda can live to be 20 to 30 years.
+With proper care, members of the species Graptemys nigrinoda can live for 20 to 30 years.

 Common Health Concerns

-Regardless of well kept a pet turtle is, health issues can still arise.
-Some symptoms to be critical of include irregular growth such as shell pyramiding, cracked shell, cuts and bruises, gaping mouth and nose, swollen/sunken eyes and a frothy nose.
+Regardless of how well kept a pet turtle is, health issues can still arise.
+Some symptoms to be critical of include irregular growth such as shell pyramiding, cracked shell, cuts and bruises, gaping mouth and nose, swollen/sunken eyes, and a frothy nose.

 Behaviors to be critical of include refusal to swim (or excessive basking), lethargy, and appetite loss.